spesmilo/electrum-protocol/docs/protocol-methods.rst

     The transaction hash in hexadecimal.

-  See :func:`blockchain.scripthash.get_mempool` for how mempool transactions are returned.
+  See :func:`blockchain.scriptpubkey.get_mempool` for how mempool transactions are returned.

 **Result Examples**